Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Recommendation

-An examination of the first two rows of Table \ref{tab:emoji_dist} reveals a comparable emoji distribution with two notable exceptions: a higher frequency of \MyEmoji{\twohearts} (two hearts) when representing female users, and a higher usage of \MyEmoji{\smilingfacewithsunglasses} in representations of male users.
-This finding is consistent with ChatGPT's understanding of usage differences for female and male users in Section \ref{sec:emoji_community} and the findings from previous work \cite{chen2018gender}.
 To further explore ChatGPT's comprehension of variations in emoji usage across different countries, an aspect not revealed by the results in Section \ref{sec:emoji_community}, we conducted additional experiments.
 In these, we simulate interactions while portraying users from France and the United States, respectively.
-When asking ChatGPT to act as the French user, we translate the prompts and tweets to annotate in the French language.
-We also present the predicted emoji distribution in the last two rows of Table \ref{tab:emoji_dist}.
+When asking ChatGPT to act as a French user, we translate the prompts and tweets to French.
+We present the predicted emoji distribution in the last two rows of Table \ref{tab:emoji_dist}.

-From the last two rows, we can observe a similar emoji distribution for ChatGPT to portray users from France or the USA.
+From the last two rows, although the p-value of Chi-Square Test is still smaller than 0.01, we cannot find a significant change in the occurrence numbers for a specific emoji when portraying users from France or the USA.
 In conjunction with the findings presented in Section \ref{sec:emoji_community} regarding ChatGPT's interpretation of emoji usage by French users, it can be concluded that ChatGPT lacks awareness of the variations in emoji usage across different countries.

-\begin{observation} ChatGPT does not outperform the fine-tuned traditional classifier on the closed-set emoji recommendation task, but ChatGPT can depend on user's identity to make more personalized emoji recommendations. \end{observation}
+\begin{observation} ChatGPT does not outperform the fine-tuned traditional classifier on the closed-set emoji recommendation task.
+However, when provided with user gender information, ChatGPT can alter its emoji recommendations. \end{observation}